SLAM-Lab/SANA-FE/README.md

 subsection, you must create a list of named neuron groups.
 Within each group is an `attributes` section and a `neurons` section.

-In each `neurons` subsection, list all sets of neurons belonging to the group as an ID:attributes pair.
-For conciseness it is possible define ranges of neurons at once using the range (..) notation.
+In each `neurons` subsection, list all sets of neurons belonging to the group.
+For conciseness we support specifying multiple neurons using the range (..) notation.
 Following each neuron, give an ordered or unordered list of attributes e.g.,

 - 0..2: [attribute1: value1]
 - 3: {attribute1: value1}